nearprotocol/stakewars/challenges/challenge004.md

 ### Monitor the seat price
 Measure or calculate yourself the cost of a seat to become validator.

-As an example, you may use near-shell to know:
+As an example, you may use near-cli to know:
 - the current epoch seat price with `near validators current | awk '/price/ {print substr($6, 1, length($6)-2)}'`
 - the next epoch seat price price with `near validators next | awk '/price/ {print substr($7, 1, length($7)-2)}'`
 - the estimated t+2 seat price with `near proposals | awk '/price =/ {print substr($15, 1, length($15)-1)}'`